wp-plugins/posts-to-do-list/readme.txt

 5. That's it, done!

 == Changelog ==
+= 0.95 =
+* When assigning items, users can be filtered by user role.

 = 0.94 =
 * Dashboard page now visible to all users with the capability edit_posts.